 SYRINGE EXCHANGE & HARM REDUCTION

-Abundant research, endorsed by the findings of eight federally commissioned reviews, has demonstrated that syringe exchange is effective in reducing the transmission of HIV without increasing drug use.
+With the advent of naloxone, national and some state governments (although not all) have recently endorsed SAPs as essential to reduce the risks of drug-related disease transmission.
+They now also reduce overdose by providing PWID with Naloxone and training in using it, if necessary.
+Abundant research, endorsed by the findings of eight federally commissioned reviews, has demonstrated that syringe access is effective in reducing the transmission of HIV without increasing drug use.
 Studies have also found that providing sterile equipment to injection drug users increases the probability that they will initiate drug treatment, and does not increase drug use.

-The Consolidated Appropriations Act of 2016 subsequently ruled that states and local communities could use federal funds to support certain components of Syringe Services Programs (SSPs – the government’s term for syringe exchanges).
+The federal Consolidated Appropriations Act of 2016 ruled that states and local communities could use federal funds to support certain components of Syringe Services Programs (SSPs – the government’s term for syringe exchanges).

 Safe Consumption Services:

 Another related and relatively new harm reduction strategy for mitigating the risk of overdose (including fatal overdose) is the establishment of Supervised Consumption Services (SCS), also known as Safe Injection Facilities (SIF).
 SCS are spaces/programs where individuals are able to use illicit drugs (that they acquire independently and bring with them) in a clinically monitored setting where expert supervision, sterile supplies, and opioid reversal agents are readily available.
 Over 120 SCSs now exist in ten countries around the world, including Canada.

 After conducting a systematic literature review on the subject, Science Direct concluded that “SCSs were efficacious in attracting the most marginalized … promoting safer injection conditions, enhancing access to primary health care, and reducing the overdose frequency.”
 They added that SCSs were not found to increase either drug use or crime.